 Inferno Max Shred

 We thought we saw it all with Tony Horton’s relentless military references in 22-Minute Hard Corps.
-But Jeff Cavaliere and his Inferno Max Shred program miraculously have him beat.
+But the Inferno Max Shred program miraculously have him beat.

-Athlean-X describes this program as a fat incinerator designed to shrink the Coors gut during 12 brutal weeks of cardio-centered training.
+Athlean-X describes this training program as a fat incinerator designed to lose body fat during 12 brutal weeks of cardio-centered training.
 Each workout features four intensity levels — or “alarms” — to guarantee a calorie-shredding workout that doesn’t force you to tap out.

-Between the Heatwave Challenges, regular strength training, speed-focused Burn-Up sessions, and women just generally yelling at you (yeah), Max Shred can chip away at stubborn fat.
+Between the Heatwave Challenges, sessions to develop strength, speed-focused Burn-Up sessions, and women just generally yelling at you (yeah), Max Shred can burn fat like a hot furnace.